U.N. body says U.S. lax on clerical sex abuse cases

 The committee, which drew its conclusions after a routine review of U.S. compliance with the 1989 Convention on the Rights of the Child, adopted its report in Geneva on Feb 1.

-The Church and its insurance companies in the United States have already paid more than $2 billion in damages to victims.
+The Church and its insurance companies in the United States have already paid more than $2 billion (1.2 billion pounds) in damages to victims.
 Clerics from other faiths have also been accused or convicted of sexual abuse of children, but on a lesser scale than Catholics.

 Catholic dioceses with known abuser priests have staff files on them and correspondence with the Vatican about some of them.
 These are confidential but courts and government inquiries in several countries have forced some of them to be opened.